mbeddr/mps-platform-docs/src/doc/docs/aspects/vcs.md

     [Avoiding merge conflicts](https://specificlanguages.com/posts/2022-02/01-avoiding-merge-conflicts/){{ blog('sl') }}

-!!! question "What are some real word use cases of merge hints?"
+!!! question "What are some real-world use cases of merge hints?"

     - accepting our node when it contains a calculated hash or calculated result
-    - accepting our node for nodes where the graphical representation changed (e.g. diagrams)
+    - accepting our node for nodes where the graphical representation changed (e.g., diagrams)
-    - accepting our node when it contains additional informations such as node attributes
+    - accepting our node when it contains additional information, such as node attributes